S-Somnium/Pokemon-Pokedex/README.md

 # Pokemon-Pokedex
  A pokedex made with the pokeapi that shows 880 different pokemons along side with their technical details.

+# Images not loading ?
+ if the images are not loading, your dns is probably blocking the image repository.
+Try using a vpn or proxy to resolve the issue.

 # Technical Requiments
 - [x] Use of reactjs.
 - [x] Use of react-router-dom.